letscontrolit/GUIEasy/README.md

 1.0.nightly.123 is ready to be tested by a broader user base 1.0.rc1.124 is created
 ...
-1.0.rc3.124 is the version that is finally accepted 1.1.0 is created and released.
+1.0.rc3.126 is the version that is finally accepted 1.1.0 is created and released.
 ```

+As you can see, ``nightly`` and ``rc`` is **only a state** of the code, the revision is still
+the actual version together with the major and minor number.
+You may be used to the term
+metadata or tag, anyway, they are not used as actual versions.

 ## CSS Framework